 - Hard-boiled eggs

-On a side note, it is also important to remember that a daily well-balance diet goes a long way.
+On a side note, it is also important to remember that a daily well-balanced diet goes a long way.
 For those of you wanting to give your young athlete an added advantage on the field, you may like to consider our Omega 3/DHA Children's which is high in essential fatty acids for enhanced cognitive function and physical development.

 Good luck and I wish all your young athletes a great season!Join "My Daily Sugar Allowance" Here.